-Equipment is stated at cost less accumulated depreciation and impairment losses.
+Furniture and equipment is stated at cost less accumulated depreciation and impairment losses.
 Cost includes expenditures that are directly attributable to the acquisition of the asset.
 When parts of an item of equipment have different useful lives, they are accounted for as separate items of equipment.